NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ---

 Another way is to break this application into logical blocks.
-Compartmentalizing the computation of area and circumference into different  functions can potentially help reuse as the functions can be invoked repeatedly, as and when required.
+Compartmentalizing the computation of a value into different functions can potentially help reuse as the functions can be invoked repeatedly when required.

 ## What is a Function Prototype

 ---

 The function prototype basically tells what a function is called, the list of parameters the function accepts, and the return type of the function.

-Without the function prototype the compiler wouldn’t know what the terms Area and Circumference are.
+Without the function prototype the compiler wouldn’t know what the names of the functions are when called.

-The function prototypes tell the compiler that Area and Circumference are functions; they take one parameter of type double and return a value of type double.
-The compiler then recognizes these statements as valid and the job of linking the function call to its implementation and ensuring that the program execution actually triggers them is that of the linker
+The compiler then linkes the function call to its implementation and ensuring that the program execution actually triggers them.

 A function can have multiple parameters separated by commas, but it can have only one return type.
 When programming a function that does not need to return any value, specify the return type as void.